martindow/dropwizard-hazelcast-session/README.md

   5. `mvn package`
   6. `java -jar server config/dw-hazelcast-example-dev-8180.yml`

 Now visit [http://localhost:8180/](http://localhost:8180/) and you should see "Hello, Somebody!".
 Wonderful.
-Now submit a name using the form and you should be greated appropriately.
+Now submit a name using the form and you should be greeted appropriately.
 Reload the page a few times and you'll see the name sticks, as it's being read from the session.

 To really appreciate the magic, however, you need to start a second instance of the server on another port (imagine these two nodes sitting behind a load balancer).
 When you do that Hazelcast will use spot the second instance over multicast and will casually create you a cluster of "Hello, Somebody!" services.